*61 (0)403 624 231

 Jessica is an artistic entrepreneur with a strong practice in image-based theatre and participative art.
 She has conceived and realised a myriad of artistic ventures, which respond to people and places and involve many hundreds of participants.
-Her strength is in marrying the strategic and the artistic and her ability to bring artists, non-artists and partners together.
+Her strength is in marrying the strategic and the poetic and her ability to bring artists, non-artists and partners together.

-In the past 3 years Jessica’s works has been commissioned and/or presented by the Arts Centre, the Sydney Opera House, Artplay, the Footscray Arts Centre, QPAT and the Sydney Children’s Festival as well as 25 Australian venues and numerous international presenters including The New Victory Theater in New York.
+In the past 4 years Jessica’s works has been commissioned and/or presented by the Arts Centre, Artplay, the Footscray Arts Centre, QPAT and the Sydney Children’s Festival as well as 25 Australian venues, 12 City and Shire Council’s and numerous international presenters including The New Victory Theater in New York.
 She sits on panels and works regularly as a mentor and as a teacher practitioner in university contexts including Monash, Deakin and University of Melbourne.

 PASSENGER (Producer, CoDirector): a compelling dramatic journey that takes place with its audience onboard a bus travelling Melbourne's Docklands.
 Passenger frames the world as a film and evolves an ordinary conversation between two passengers into a dramatic Western film.
 Passenger will play at London's Greenwich and Docklands Festival in 2019.
 It has an Australia Council travel grant and was made with funds from COM and the Australia Council.

 THE EDGE OF US (Artistic Director): a Vic Govt Small Town Transformation project in 5 tiny Westernport towns resulting in 5 outdoor light galleries and a two-year long program of ambitious participative art making.